vantrinh7/20Questions/README.md

 ![](misc/input1.png) ![](misc/input2.png)

 ## Decision tree represents a simple neural network
 Each question is a node in a basic decision tree.
 The tree of questions represents a network of possible paths the program can traverse based on the answers of the player.
-QuestionTree.java defines a tree of questions (with methods to set and get the root).
-TreeNode.java defines a node in the tree (with methods to get and set data, get and set left and right children, and check whether a node has leaves or not).
+QuestionTree.java defines a tree of questions (with methods to set and get the tree root).
+TreeNode.java defines a node in the tree (with methods to get and set the node's data, get and set the node's children, and check whether it has leaves or not).

 ## XML file stores a potential arrangment of the tree
 This program uses an XML file as a starting point for a possible arrangement of the tree.
 Tree.xml is an example structure of questions and answers presented in the game.
-The program calls QuestionFileReader.java, which uses JAXP - a XML reading API provided by Java - to translate XML file into a format Java programs can use.
+The program then calls QuestionFileReader.java, which uses JAXP - a XML reading API provided by Java - to translate XML file into a format Java programs can use.

-##

-## File Description

-* GuessingGameController and Unrestri
+## Unrestricted game modifies the question tree
+In the restricted mode, the program uses the information from the existing question tree, but does not modify it.
+In the unrestricted mode, the progam uses the player's input to create new nodes of question and answer.
+GuessingGameController.java and UnrestrictedGuessingGameController.java are classes that create the view, handle button click events and define each mode.
+GuessingGameGUIApplication.java and UnrestrictedGuessingGameGUIApplication.java have the main method and create the JFrame that holds the view.